ljunkie/plexWatch/README.md

           --debug                    hit and miss - not very useful

  OPTIONS
-       --notify       This will send you a notification through prowl, pushover, boxcar, pushbullet, growl and/or twitter.
+       --notify       This will send you a notification through prowl, pushover, pushsafer, boxcar, pushbullet, growl and/or twitter.
 It will also log the event to a file and to the database.
 This is the default if no options are given.

        --watched      Print a list of watched content from all users.